xwjcool123/BlockTunerMod/README.md

 ### How to Use BlockTuner

+Place an untuned note block will open tuning GUI automatically.

+Middle click on note blocks will give you readily tuned note blocks.
+Placing these won't open tuning GUI.

 Right click note blocks with following items to perform actions:

 * Blaze rod - play with right clicks without tuning